Our Story

 Level Two: Climbing

 The first year of the MYSL was a great success.
 The founding board of directors was Jean Cecil, Jan Fast, Mike Hecker, Bill Hittler, John Hollister, Anne Rykken, and Luke Skinner.
 By year’s end, they had 9 clubs in the metro area and plans to expand.
 Steve, Anne, and St. Thomas University health and human performance professor, Bridget Duoos, started writing a curriculum.
-The set of six skill-leveled, eight-week lesson plans they developed is unique in the ski community - a handbook of ski games and guide to the ne art of playing on skis.
+The set of six skill-leveled, eight-week lesson plans they developed is unique in the ski community - a guide to the art of playing on skis.

 Equally important is the MYSL’s open organization.
 Participation needs to be easy to be fun.
 Barclay Kruse moved to Minnesota in the early 1990s.
 Out skiing with his son at Elm Creek, he saw kids skiing in a group.
 He found a brochure about the MYSL and signed up for the Bunker Hills club.
 The group had a lot of fun together playing games and learning to ski.
 Barclay admired the organization and joined the board.
-He has been with it ever since, making sure everyone has a chance to have the same experience.
+He stayed with the organization for over 20 years, making sure everyone has a chance to have the same experience.
 In his words, "We have learned this business.
 No youth ski organization in the country has the depth of knowledge and history of meeting the needs of families that MYSL has.”

 Level Three: Gliding